rmartinho/flamingdangerzone/_posts/travel/2015-10-09-hitchhiking-ii.markdown

 life in the Netherlands, but the way to Utretcht was short, and that was their destination.

----

-*How in hell will anyone pick us up here?
+> *How in hell will anyone pick us up here?
 There's nowhere to stop.
 We should move to a better location.
-Let's find another way out of the city and onto the highway.*
+Let's find another way out of the city and onto the highway.*&mdash;Martinho

 We were stuck in Utretcht for a while.
 The first spot we tried thumbing at was the one recommended by the HitchWiki, but we couldn't figure out exactly where